Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/notes/analysis/ftc.md

 What to Consider
 ==
-The first, does integrability on an interval imply the existance of a derivative.
+The first question, does integrability on an interval imply the existance of a derivative.
 Additionally, does the derivative of the integrated function, return the unintegrated function.
 More formally:
 \\[\text{If f is an integrable function on an interval } \[a,b\], \text{ where } F(x) = \int_a^x f(y) dy \\]
 \\[\text{can we say for certain that } F^{\'} \text{ exists, and furthermore, can we conclude that } F^{\'} = f \text{ (at least for almost every } x)\\]
 The second question, flips this question in the other direction.
 What restrictions do we have to place on a function \\(F\\) defined on an interval \\(\[a,b\]\\), such that we can ensure the derivative exists (at least for almost every \\(x\\)), and furthermore, that this function is integrable, and that the integral of this differentiated function equals the function \\(F\\) evaluated at \\(b\\) minus the function \\(F\\) evaluated at \\(a\\).
 More formally, we ask: